Estimated reading time: 8 minutes

 How Important Are Customer Reviews?

-They’re more important than your advertising, when it comes to building trust and bonds with your customers.
+They’re more important than your advertising when it comes to building trust and bonds with your customers.
 Reviews have become a crucial aspect of the online shopping experience for most consumers, and it makes sense.
 If you have never seen or held the item you’re about to purchase, who would you look to for an honest description?
-The company trying to sell you the product?
-Or another shopper who has dealt with the company and used the item first hand?
+Is the company trying to sell you the product?
+Or another shopper who has dealt with the company and used the item firsthand?
 Here are some figures from a study by Bright Local about just how impactful reviews really are: